apache/dubbo-samples/README.md

 This repository contains a number of projects to illustrate various usages of Dubbo from basic to advanced, check README in each individual sub projects.

-Every sub project have some integration test case using `Travis CI`,`junit5`,`testcontainers` ensure the quality
+Every sub project have some integration test case using `Travis CI`,`junit5`,`testcontainers` to ensure the quality

 Pls. cross reference to [Dubbo User Manual](http://dubbo.apache.org/en-us/docs/user/quick-start.html) for the details.